Michael-Cowie/Notes/Math/calculus/derivatives.md

 - The first derivative gives $v(10) = 20$.
 Meaning the car is currently travelling at $20 \frac{\text{km}}{\text{hr}}$.

 - The second derivative gives $a(10) = 2$.
-Meaning the cars velocity is increasing at a constant rate of $2 \frac{\text{km}}{\text{hr}^2}$
+Meaning the cars velocity is increasing at a constant rate of $2 \frac{\text{km}}{\text{hr}^2}$.

-This shows how each derivative adds another layer of interpretation.
-The original function describes position, the first derivative describes instantaneous velocity and finally the second derivative describes how rapidly the velocity itself changes over time.

 <div align='center'>
     <img src='./images/13.png' width='300'>
 </div>

+This shows how each derivative adds another layer of interpretation.
+- The original function describes position.
+- The first derivative describes instantaneous velocity.
+- The second derivative describes how rapidly the velocity itself changes.

 <div align='center'>
     <h1> Derivative Theorem </h1>